Navigating the Risks: Why China is a Risky Investment Destination for Foreign Corporations

 China, a dangerous investment destination

-The report also highlighted that foreign companies are concerned about security controls, government protection from their Chinese rivals and a lack of action on reform promises, according to the European Chamber.
+The report also highlighted that foreign companies are concerned regarding security controls, government protection from their Chinese rivals and a lack of action on reform promises, according to the European Chamber.
 They are also being pressured by slowing Chinese economic growth and rising costs.

 Business confidence in China is “virtually the lowest we’ve ever recorded,” European Chamber President Jens Eskelund told reporters ahead of the report’s release.